Frances-Hughes/DevAcademy-Final-Project/README.md

-# Tinder for Car Owners!
+App Similar to "Tinder" but for Car Owners/Car Enthusiasts!

+This is approximately halfway through completion.

-vite, tailwind, express, Redux toolkit, react, auth0
+vite, tailwind, express, Redux toolkit, React, auth0

+Ensure to npm install, then npm run dev and view on http://localhost:5173/